alleyinteractive/wp-bulk-task/CONTRIBUTING.md

 Congratulations!
 The Alley team thanks you.

-Once your PR is merged, your contributions will be publicly available on the `main` branch of the plugin and included in a future tagged version and you will be added to the contributors list.
+Once your PR is merged, your contributions will be publicly available on the `main` branch of the library and included in a future tagged version and you will be added to the contributors list.

 ## References